ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 Levels Of Assurance (LoAs), returned after a successful authentication, MAY be represented in 2 different forms:

 - [Single Ordinal](#ordinal-loa): A single LoA value is represented.
-  - Holder's MUST support this mechanism.
+  - Data Holder's MUST support this mechanism.
 - [Vector](#vector-loas): One or more LoAs, represented by a vector value, are represented.
-  - Holder's MAY support this mechanism.
+  - Data Holder's MAY support this mechanism.

 <a id="ordinal-loa"></a>
 ## 10.1.
 Single Ordinal